Practice management: General practice

 The role of a practice manager often includes managing the patient recall process for preventative healthcare appointments.
 In the UK, primary care providers must meet QOF targets and Local Enhanced Services.
 Much of the work of practice managers over the financial year goes towards meeting these targets as they are a key generator of practice revenue.
 As an important of preventing ill-health, there has been much academic research into improving the uptake of these targeted appointments.
 For example, there has been a number of studies into improving uptake of the NHS Health Check programme.

-Modern practice managers are increasingly using advanced practice management systems to enhance operational efficiency and patient care.
-These systems include features such as automated scheduling, electronic health records management, and real-time analytics.
-The integration of these technologies helps improve appointment adherence, streamline billing processes, and enhance patient communication through automated reminders and follow-ups.
-Additionally, the adoption of telehealth services has become an important aspect of contemporary practice management, allowing providers to extend their reach and offer remote consultations, which benefits rural and underserved areas.

 Accounting Practice Management

 Accounting practice management is the process of managing and optimizing an accounting practice.
 This is typically done through the use of an accounting practice management software.
 An accounting practice management software is specific to accounting firms and helps accountants manage all the big and little aspects of their accounting practice.

 Different accounting practice management software offer different features.
 At a high level, however, an accounting practice management software will help users: